THERMAL MODELLING

 How much does thermal modelling cost?

 The duration of the thermal modelling process depends on factors such as the project’s scale and the amount of data to be analysed.
 Typically, the entire process, from data collection to final reporting, can take several weeks.
-We aim to provide timely results without compromising on quality.
+As your dedicated ESD consultant, we aim to provide timely results without compromising on quality.

 Thermal modelling can be applied to a wide range of projects, including residential, commercial buildings, and industrial facilities.
-Any project that aims to optimise energy efficiency and occupant comfort can benefit from this service.
+It is especially valuable for projects that integrate complementary services such as daylight modelling, which together enhance occupant comfort, energy performance, and compliance with green building standards.

-Thermal modelling takes into account various factors such as location, adjacent shading and light-reflecting structures, building fabric, glazing, climate, number of occupants inside at any time, and activity level of occupants inside the building.
+Thermal modelling takes into account various factors, such as location, adjacent shading and light-reflecting structures, building fabric, glazing, climate, the number of occupants inside at any time, and the activity level of occupants within the building.

 Thermal modelling offers data-driven insights that can influence key design decisions, such as the choice of materials, orientation, and HVAC system specifications.
 By visualising potential outcomes, stakeholders can make informed choices that align with both performance goals and aesthetic considerations.